config-i1/smooth/README.md

 Future works:

+13. ves - Vector Exponential Smoothing.
+This is similar to es, but for multivariate data rather than univariate.
+14. auto.ges - Automatic selection of the most appropriate GES model.
-13. cma - Centred Moving Average.
+15. cma - Centred Moving Average.
 This should be based on sma(), but would be available for time series decomposition.
-14. auto.ges - Automatic selection of the most appropriate GES model.
-15. nus - Non-uniform Smoothing.
+16. nus - Non-uniform Smoothing.
 The estimation method used in order to update parameters of regression models.
-16. sofa.ts - Survival of the fittest algorithm applied to state-space models.
+17. sofa.ts - Survival of the fittest algorithm applied to state-space models.

 ## Installation